Azure/azure-kusto-labs/k8s-container-log-analytics/fluent-bit/README.md

 ![AKS](images/17-aks.png)

-Once you deploy apps - this is what ther deployment would look like-
+Once you deploy apps - this is what the deployment would look like-

 ![AKS](images/23-aks-ref.png)